 - 6.2.1 Routine purchases can be ordered by budget holders within the limits specified in the Schedule of Delegated Authorities. - 6.2.2 In the first instance, a supplier should be chosen from the list of approved suppliers maintained by the LAAT Finance Team and held on the accounting system's database.
 A quote or price must always be obtained before any order is placed.
-If the budget holder feels that it is necessary to obtain goods or services from a supplier not on the approved supplier list, the reasons for this decision must be discussed and agreed with the LAAT Finance Manager or Management Accountant.
+If the budget holder feels that it is necessary to obtain goods or services from a supplier not on the approved supplier list, the reasons for this decision must be discussed and agreed with the LAAT Finance Manager/ LAAT Business and Operations Manager.

-- 6.2.3 Orders must be raised for all goods and services. - 6.2.4 The Business and Operations Partner is responsible for creating orders within the online ordering system for electronic approval by the relevant Budget Holder in line with the LAAT's Scheme of Delegated Authorities.
+- 6.2.3 Orders must be raised for all goods and services with the exception of utilities costs. - 6.2.4 The Business and Operations Partner is responsible for creating orders within the online ordering system for electronic approval by the relevant Budget Holder in line with the LAAT's Scheme of Delegated Authorities.